awsdocs/amazon-rekognition-developer-guide/doc_source/ppe-example-image-bounding-box.md

 # Example: Drawing bounding boxes around face covers<a name="ppe-example-image-bounding-box"></a>

 The following examples shows you how to draw bounding boxes around face covers detected on persons\.
+For an example that uses AWS Lambda and Amazon DynamoDB, see the [AWS Documentation SDK examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases/creating_lambda_ppe)\.

 To detect face covers you use the [DetectProtectiveEquipment](API_DetectProtectiveEquipment.md) non\-storage API operation\.
 The image is loaded from the local file system\.
 You provide the input image to `DetectProtectiveEquipment` as an image byte array \(base64\-encoded image bytes\)\.
 For more information, see [Working with images](images.md)\.

 The example displays a bounding box around detected face covers\.
 The bounding box is green if the face cover fully covers the body part\.
 Otherwise a red bounding box is displayed\.
 As a warning, a yellow bounding box is displayed within the face cover bounding box, if the detection confidence is lower than the specified confidence value\.
 If a face cover is not detected, a red bounding box is drawn around the person\.